-Organisations who manage risk well have clear internal control frameworks used to identify, assess and mitigate risk.
-If this is missing, it can lead to a poor understanding of residual or current risk status as well increased exposure to those risk events.
+Organizations who manage risk well have clear internal control frameworks used to identify, assess and improve risk controls.
+If this is missing, it can lead to a poor understanding of residual or current risk status as well as increasing exposure to those risk events.

-De-centralised visibility.
+De-centralized visibility.